 1. Visual Flight Over Well Lit, Populated Areas

 For the majority of helicopters you see flying over your house at night this is the kind of flying the pilot will be doing.

 To fly a helicopter safely, the pilot must be able to see some form of horizon to ensure they keep the helicopter upright.
 The lights of a city provide that reference to the pilot so it makes it easy to control the helicopter.
 The most basic helicopters can be easily flown over a well-lit city at night.

 If you have ever been to Las Vegas you may have seen or even been on a helicopter tour of the ‘Strip’ and you will know exactly what I’m talking about.

 To help pilots find helipads and airports within the city lights those facilities will have rotating or flashing beacons and lights that are usually a different color to the surrounding area.
 Green lights surrounding a hospital helipad are a common example.

 When city lights are sparse, non-existent or the helicopter will be flying over large bodies of water, then things become more complicated.

 2. Visual Flight Using Night-Vision Goggles

 When helicopters need to fly into remote and dark parts of the region pilots lose their visual cues of where the horizon is and this becomes a problem as the pilot will not know which way is up.
-On moonless nights it can becomes impossible to see what is ground and what is sky.
+On moonless nights it can become impossible to see what is ground and what is sky.

-These goggles allow the pilots to once again see the horizon and the ground around them allowing them to land, cruise and take off in the darkest areas, with training of course.
+These goggles allow the pilots to once again see the horizon and the ground around them allowing them to land, cruise, and take off in the darkest areas, with training of course.